Making a Difference, One Woman at a Time!

 Wondering if running for office might be for you?

 Here’s your chance to explore — with no pressure and no judgment!
-Whether you’re just curious or considering stepping into leadership, this 8-week campaign school will give you the insight and tools to understand what running for office is all about.
+Whether you’re just curious or considering stepping into leadership, this 7-week campaign school will give you the insight and tools to understand what running for office is all about.

 Take this opportunity to explore the world of being a leader in your community.
 Ask questions, and learn from experienced leaders.
 It’s a supportive space where you can try things out, learn at your own pace, and connect with others who are on a similar journey.
 No risk, just possibilities!

-Join us every Wednesday for 8 weeks, starting October 22.
-Register at no cost before June 30th.
-It will be necessary to commit to attending all 8 weeks as they build on the session before.
+Join us every Wednesday for 7 weeks, starting October 22.
+Donations will be welcome.
+It will be necessary to commit to attending all 7 weeks as each session builds on the preceeding session.
+The final session will be on Saturday, November 29 at 10 a.m.

 Register by email: helen@thejeancollective.ca – Or – go to our home page, click on the ‘contact us’ button to register.